benroz3/snake/README.md

-# snake
 Snake Game using JavaScript, HTML and CSS.

+Demo Link:

+To run - Open ./index.html